CS361C: Spring 2013Instructor: Dr. Bill Young; Unique number:53865

-Semester project: In addition to the other assignments, teams of 5 students will become experts in some specialized security topic, write a paper on that topic, and design a poster on the topic for a poster session and present the topic in class.
+Semester project: In addition to the other assignments, teams of 5 students will become experts in some specialized security topic, write a paper on that topic, and make a presentation to the class.
 A partial list of possible topics will be offered.
 If a topic strikes your fancy, you can claim it by sending me an email.
 All topics must be distinct.
 Since there 115 students in the class, it is infeasible for students to work alone on this.
 However, the fact that you are working as teams of 5 means that your product must be a high quality team effort.

 An alternative to a class presentation is to produce a high quality video describing your work.
 It will be shown in class in lieu of your presentation.
 An excellent example from a previous semester is here: Drone Video